PC5518/Anscom-Terminal-Full-Access-to-Indian-Market-/README.md

 This update is all about speed, access, and intuitive control.

 ### #FullMarketAccess
-The terminal now comes pre-loaded with data for the **Nifty 500**.
+The terminal now comes pre-loaded with data for the **Nifty 500** stocks in the Indian Stock Market.
 Track any major Indian stock, not just the default.

 ### #InteractiveCommandBar
 A new dynamic command bar is your gateway to the market.
 Type your command to instantly switch between different stocks and update your share quantity.